-In the center of the wading pool section of the pool is a picture of a witch.
+In the center of the wading pool section of the pool, and in the deep end of the lap pool is a picture of a witch, the Salem High School mascot.
 The witch contains colors that are not light or white in color.
-The witch shall be removed from the bottom of the pool, or a graphic that has been reviewed and approved by the Board of Health should be installed.
-As of the writing of this report the witch was being painted over with the blue paint to match the rest of the pool color.
+The witch graphic shall be removed from the bottom of the pool, or a graphic that has been reviewed and approved by the Board of Health should be installed.
+(As of the writing of this report, the witch was being painted over with the blue paint to match the rest of the pool color.)